aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/035_gitrepo/index.en.md

 ![CodeCommit Repository](/static/images/gitea_repos.jpg)

-1. **eks-blueprints-workshop-gitops-apps** for platform engineers to store Kubernetes addons manifests
+1. **eks-blueprints-workshop-gitops-apps** for developers to store Kubernetes manifests for webstore microservices workload

 2. **eks-blueprints-workshop-gitops-platform** for platform engineers to store infrastructure artifacts like namespaces configurations

-3. **eks-blueprints-workshop-gitops-addons** for developers to store Kubernetes manifests for webstore microservices workload
+3. **eks-blueprints-workshop-gitops-addons** for platform engineers to store Kubernetes addons manifests

 The separation of the workload and platform repositories between developers and platform engineers illustrates a separation of roles and responsibilities.

-We are using Gitea for this workshop for convenience but you can uses any Git management system in replacement.
+We are using Gitea for this workshop for convenience but you can use any Git management system in replacement.